bhacia/cse15l-week6-labreport3/lab-report-3-week-6.md

 6. Log out of the server by typing `exit` in the command line.

 7. Open a different folder and use the `scp` command to copy a file to the server.
+Then use the `ssh ieng6` command again to log onto the server and use the `ls` command to see if the file you moved is there.

 ![Image](https://bhacia.github.io/cse15l-week6-labreport3/vscode-scp-file.png)